Platoniq/decidim-module-centers/README.md

 with the value of the center and scope the user has selected.

-As an admin you will be able to configure the permissions of a component restricting the access to specific centers and scopes.
-When you select multiple centers or scopes they work as "or".
-When you specify both the center and the scope it will work as an "and" between them.
+As an admin you will be able to configure the permissions of a component restricting the access to specific centers, roles and scopes.
+When you select multiple centers, roles or scopes they work as "or".
+When you specify the center, the role and the scope it will work as an "and" between them.

 ![Permissions in the admin page](examples/permissions.png)